captainigweh12/rejection-hero/README.md

 ---

 ## 🔧 Bug Fixes & Features

+### 🎁 Custom Quest Creation Now Optional for Friends (2025-11-19)
+- **✅ FIXED**: Users can now create custom quests without selecting friends to invite
+- **Changes**:
+  - **CreateCustomQuestScreen.tsx**:
+    - Removed mandatory friend selection requirement
+    - Users can create personal custom quests
+    - Friend selection is now optional (users can invite friends or create for themselves)
+    - Validation now only checks for: description, location (if custom), and sufficient balance
+  - **Behavior**:
+    - If no friends selected → Quest created as personal quest
+    - If friends selected → Quest shared with selected friends
+    - Users still have the option to invite friends if they want to
+- **Impact**: More flexibility for users to create solo challenges or personal tracking quests

 ### 💰 Diamonds → Tokens Rebranding (2025-11-19)
 - **✅ COMPLETED**: All references to "diamonds" changed to "tokens"